jncraton/web-apps-cpsc2330/lectures/21-strings.md

 - It uniquely supports negative indices for counting from the end
 - `str.at(-1)` retrieves the very last character of a string

----

-Imagine you're building a feature that processes user input.
-When would you prefer to use the `at()` method over bracket notation (`[]`) for accessing string characters, and why?

 ## Case Conversion

 - Change the case of all alphabetic characters in a string